Data Frame Conversion in miniextendr

 }

-HashMap<K, V> / BTreeMap<K, V> variant fields are supported and expand to two parallel list-columns (see Map fields below).
+HashMap<K, V> / BTreeMap<K, V> variant fields expand to two parallel list-columns (see Map fields below).
 Struct-typed and nested-enum variant fields are covered in Nested enum fields below.

 πMap fields β parallel list-column expansion